2025 sold out · reserve the 2026 harvest · ships Autumn 2026

 friends, then their friends.

-Roger started giving the bottles to friends, and the friends started asking for more.
+We started giving the bottles to friends, and they started asking for more.
 Then their friends asked.
 After a while, what fit in a suitcase wasn't enough.

 That's still mostly how it works.
 Most of what we sell goes to people who heard about it from someone they know.